shankar-r10n/spt-aca-hol/README.md

    <img width="674" alt="image" src="https://user-images.githubusercontent.com/25875242/199999434-311e2b2f-c629-4ac1-a367-606c11528ff9.png">

    c.
-We intend to import this [Grafana Dashboard](https://grafana.com/grafana/dashboards/16592-azure-container-apps-container-app-view/)  -
+We will now import the [Grafana Dashboard](https://grafana.com/grafana/dashboards/16592-azure-container-apps-container-app-view/)  -
-      So, navigate to the link and _Copy ID to clipboard_  and  _Load_ it as shown below
+      So, navigate to the above link and click on _Copy ID to clipboard_ (the ID is currently 16592) and  _Load_ it as shown below -

       <img width="953" alt="image" src="https://user-images.githubusercontent.com/25875242/200004813-b3c1718b-c86a-457c-bc8d-69bb2e68f297.png">